mosesmulwa-bebop/Transfer-Learning-and-Mobile-Net-for-Image-Classification/README.md

 It is similar to v1 except it uses skip connections too.
 It also adds an expansion layer before the depthwise convolution.
 The block is also called the <b>Bottleneck Block</b>
+Expansion layer is comprised of a number of 1x1 filters whose number is greater than the channel size of the input.
+This has the effect of increasing the number of channels.

+## Why the bottleneck block works
+Input to the block is expanded before the Convolution allowing network to learn a richer function.
+It is then projected down after convolution thereby reducing the memory needed to store the values.
+Thus it basically learns richer functions while only storing a small amount of values.